cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 ### Installing the C/C++ extension

-VSCode can be used as a frontend for GDB, which makes debugging with Cloudpilot a bit more convenient.
+VSCode can be used as a frontend for GDB, which makes debugging with CloudpilotEmu a bit more convenient.
 In order to do so, install the [C/C++ extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) it will provide the necessary integration with GDB.